The challengers facing City Of Troy

 An improving four-year-old

-The leading older Breeders’ Cup Classic contender according to the ante-post market is the lightly-raced Bill Mott-trained four-year-old Arthur’s Ride (121).
+The leading older Breeders’ Cup Classic contender may be the lightly-raced Bill Mott-trained four-year-old Arthur’s Ride (121).

 He’s now the winner of four of his last five starts and took the big step up from allowance races to Grade 1 company in his stride last time when winning the Whitney Stakes at Saratoga.
 Confirmed front-runner Arthur's Ride put up a dominant display in the Whitney, albeit in receipt of weight from the runner-up, Fierceness' stablemate Crupi, and his presence means that City of Troy is unlikely to have things all his own way up front if Ryan Moore aims to adopt the same tactics which worked so well at York.